alanxoc3/pico-8-work/README.md

 The directory structure is as follows:
 * `/TEMPLATE` The template to jumpstart future projects.
 Includes common functions for a game.
 * `/bin` Shell scripts for preprocessing & minifying projects.
+* `/lib` Useful library snippets for other projects to use.
 * `/.archive` An incomplete collection of pico-8 cartridges I made.

 To ensure the compilation scripts scripts run correctly, set the environment variable `PICO_WORK_DIR` to the root of this repo.
 You can easily run the compilation scripts if you add `PICO_WORK_DIR/bin` to your path too.
 So add these to your shell's rc file: